-1.5 h • Linking cubes • building cube structures • Sample Net of Cube (BLM) (optional) • familiarity with rhombuses
+1 acing Matchais Trerequisites 1.5 h Linking cubes • building cube structures • Sample Net of Cube (BLM) (optional) • familiarity with rhombuses

 • Isometric drawings are 2-D representations of 3-D objects.
 Parallel lines and lengths are preserved.
 They are called isometric because each dot on the grid is equally distant from all adjacent dots.